swkruger/Mendix-MSGraphConnector/README.md

 13. Other configuration to consider:
     * Review the constant values in "_USE ME/Config"
-    * CookieName: A cookie is temporarly stored on the user's pc while logging into MSGraph.
+    * CookieName: A cookie is temporarily stored on the user's pc while logging into MSGraph.
 Consider the changing to cookie name to a          more secure name.
     * MicrosoftGraphBaseAPIUrl: The Microsoft Graph base API enpoint url.
     * MicrosoftOnlineBaseAuthUrl: The Microsoft Graph base authorization Url.
     * MicrosoftOnlineBaseAuthUrlAdminConsent: The Microsoft Graph admin authorization Url.
     * MicrosoftOnlineBaseAuthUrlAdminConsent: The Microsoft Graph admin authorization Url.
     * ResolveUserMicroflow: You can configure a custom user resolver microflow.
 The value must a fully qualified name including the            module name, default: MSGraphConnector.ResolveUserByEmail

     * The MSGraphConnector Module include custom html pages to handle errors and information during logging into MS Graph, these can be         found in your project directory in the resources/MSGraph folder.
-You can create custom pages where neccessary.
+You can create custom pages where necessary.

 ### Token Management:
 The MSGraphConnector module stores user authorization tokens which could be used to access other MSGraph APIs such as mail and calendar.
 For more information visit: https://developer.microsoft.com/en-us/graph/docs/concepts/overview.
 Also see the user samples in the module folder.
 It is important that user tokens are deleted when a user logs out of the application.
 You can use the custom logout microflow in "_USE ME/Microflow/Login" to handle this.
 Microsoft Graph authorization tokens are usually valid for 1 hour, you should implement the refresh token api to keep users logged in and using the API.

-# Dependancies:
+# Dependencies:
 * Community Commons Function Library (Available in the Mendix app store)
 * Deeplink (Optional) (Available in the Mendix app store)
 * URLRedirector Widget (Optional) (Included)